cryptobuks1/checkonchain/research_articles/rough_consensus/ep2_triple_entry_accounting.md

 I'm joined by my good friends Permabull Nino and Mister Black, gentlemen, how are we doing?

-## Intro Discussion Notes:
+## Intro Discussion Notes (BLACK):
-In Today's episode, we will be exploring the nature of consensus and how different networks go about achieving it in a distributed manner.
+In Today's episode, we will be exploring the nature of distributed consensus and how different networks go about achieving it and maintaining network security.

-Look at PoW, PoS and Hybrid systems with some of the market leaders as examples.
+Look at PoW, PoS and Hybrid systems with some of the market leading protocols as examples.

-**Events happening in CC space**
+**Events happening in CC space (ALL, BLACK TO LEAD?)**
 - Flash Loans and DeFi
 - ProgPoW governance discussions
 - Trace Mayer and mimblewimblecoin
-- Bitcoin 2.0

-## Topics for discussion:
+## Topics for discussion (BLACK TO INTRODUCE):

 What is Triple entry accounting and ledger assurances and how do they influence the security of a network?
-    - **PN:** Difference between double and triple (Ian Grigg)
+    - **NINO:** Difference between double and triple (Ian Grigg)
     - How consensus mechanisms provide different assurances

+### Proof of Work

-PoW is the best known and most battle hardened consensus mechanism.
+**BLACK:** PoW is the best known and most battle hardened consensus mechanism.
 How has it been implemented in Bitcoin and other CC's and what characteristics give it the staying power?

     - Bitcoin as the premier pure PoW protocol
     - PoW is perfect for keeping already defined rules